elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Cross Site Scripting (XSS)

 - A form of injection attack
-- Malicious scripts are injected into a response from a trusted website
+- Malicious scripts are injected into an HTTP response from a trusted website
 - Because the script is from a trusted source, the user's browser executes it as trusted code
-  - There is no way for the browser to tell the script originated from an untrusted source
+- The browser cannot determine that the script originated from an untrusted source
-  - The XSS script has the same level of trust as the website
+- The XSS script has the same level of trust as the website the HTTP response originated from
-- Often used to access session tokens, cookies and other information stored in the user's browser
+- XSS is a common attack for stealing information stored in the user's browser
+- And for "drive-by" installation of malware on a computer

 Notes: